dylan-lang/opendylan/documentation/getting-started-ide/source/com-projects.rst

 The RotNExample-server project window appears.

 #.
-In the new project’s window, edit *library.dylan*, and add to the
+In the new project's window, edit *library.dylan*, and add to the
    ``define library`` declaration the following line:

 .. code-block:: dylan